Clan Rising

 What does the surname Huber mean?

-Yes, Huber is a German surname.
-Its editorial home in this atlas is German, where the historical territory and family record of the name are concentrated.
+Huber is a German surname; its home on this atlas is German, where the historical territory and family record of the name are concentrated.
+The name belongs to the German language tree and is carried across the whole German-speaking world, Germany, Austria and Switzerland alike, so an Austrian family bearing it shares the same root.

 How old is the Huber surname?